dancingdoorman/MasterOfMagic-Assets/README.md

 ## Dimensions for the Folder structure
 The folder structure tries to group the assets by specific dimensions that are easy to determin thus making the tree structure easy and fast to navigate and also easy to order and maintain.
+Creating an ID-Asset Index from the structure, mainly from the logical parts, would make updating and reordering assets more flexible, as the location of the assets is gotten via the index and thus indirect, being able to be redirected.

 Getting to a specific asset could be done by answering a number of questions.
 1. What release should the asset be in?
 2. Is the asset affected by game time and if so in what act should it be?